petersenpeter/CellExplorer/docs/tutorials/hippocampal-metrics-tutorial.md

 ---
 # Tutorial on generating hippocampal and spatial metrics (draft)
 {: .no_toc}
-This tutorial will guide you through providing the necessary input and understanding the outputs.
+This tutorial will guide you through providing the necessary input and understanding the outputs of the hippocampal and spatial calculations and metrics.

 ## Theta metrics
 **Files**